dotnet/docs/docs/csharp/fundamentals/coding-style/identifier-names.md

 ---
 title: "C# identifier names - rules and conventions"
 description: "Learn the rules for valid identifier names in the C# programming language.
-In addition, learn the common naming conventions used by the .NET runtime team and the .NET docs team." ms.date: 07/24/2023
+In addition, learn the common naming conventions used by the .NET runtime team and the .NET docs team." ms.date: 07/27/2023
 ---
 # C# identifier naming rules and conventions

-An **identifier** is the name you assign to a type (class, interface, struct, record, delegate, or enum), member, variable, or namespace.
+An **identifier** is the name you assign to a type (class, interface, struct, delegate, or enum), member, variable, or namespace.

 ## Naming rules